est31/maybe-uninit/README.md

 Therefore, the `MaybeUninit` union has been added to `std::mem` and `std::mem::uninitialized()` is being deprecated.
 However, `MaybeUninit` has been added quite recently.
 Sometimes you might want to support older versions of Rust as well.
-Here is where `maybe-uninit` comes in: it supports ALL stable Rust versions (MSRV: Rust 1.0.0).
+Here is where `maybe-uninit` comes in: it supports stable Rust versions starting with 1.20.0.

 Sadly, a feature-complete implementation of `MaybeUninit` is not possible on stable Rust.
 Therefore, the library offers the guarantees of `MaybeUninit` in a staged fashion: